Why businesses invest in digital transformation

 So, if this ‘currently free’ versus ‘expensive to implement’ problem exists, why do some businesses invest in digital transformation?

-• Customer expectations – people don’t need to be persuaded to visit a website or open an app to sign a contract, complete an application or update their details – they’re expecting it!
+- Customer expectations – people don’t need to be persuaded to visit a website or open an app to sign a contract, complete an application or update their details – they’re expecting it!
 There’s always a sinking feeling when, instead of quickly going online and allowing autofill to half-complete a form, there’s an invite to download, print, fill in and post back a PDF form.

-• Digital disruption legacy – everyone has seen the societal change that has taken place due to the birth and phenomenal growth of digital services; it seems like everything is being disrupted.
+So, when customers find an easy-to-use digital service, they will stick to it, using it again and again. - Digital disruption legacy – everyone has seen the societal change that has taken place due to the birth and phenomenal growth of digital services; it seems like everything is being disrupted.
 But once the expensive disruption has taken place, things very quickly move into a business-as-usual state of affairs.

 So, there’s plenty of scope for a company to build on the aftermath of the disruption, making use of the standards and conventions that have evolved, and transforming their own business.
-Think of the advent of SAAS solutions, such as shopping platforms that allow people to rapidly sell online when before they only had a brick-and-mortar shop.
+Think of the advent of SAAS solutions, such as shopping platforms that allow people to rapidly sell online when before they only had a brick-and-mortar shop. - Reduce costs – this is a no brainer, although as I mentioned above some people still don’t get it.
+If the customer or client is carrying out a task themselves, it stands to reason that your organisation is not devoting time and money doing it for them.

 Each customer transaction can be measured in business overheads, including everything from hourly wages through to tea bags.
 Once calculations are performed, real savings can be easily identified.